 Inside, Twenty-Two was partially paved with large flagstones covering 75 per cent of the floor area.

 Outside was a carefully constructed paved area that incorporated several large fragments of reused stone roof tiles.

 Structure Nine is represented by two poorly built, curving wall sections to the north of Structure One.

-Five metres apart, the walls were built into the midden deposits outside Structure One’s original northern end.
+Five metres apart, the walls were built into the midden deposits outside Structure One’s robbed-out northern end.

 At present, there is little that can be said with any certainly about this enigmatic structure.

 Thirty-Four appears to have been a subcircular building with a diameter of four metres and a north-north-west facing entrance.

 Situated to the west of Structure Ten, one of the only main structures still standing on the site, Thirty-Four partially overlies the remains of Structure Eight’s south wall.

 Inside, several thin orthostatic slabs form box-like features, the role of which is not yet clear.

 Like Structure Nine, there has been no evidence of a floor surface in Thirty-Four, suggesting it too had a short lifespan.